-Stereo-camera installations: Dragonfly’s drift has been verified to range between 0.6% and 1.3%.
+- When using stereoscopic cameras the drift has been verified to range between 0.6% and 1.3%.
 This means that if you drive a forklift with Dragonfly installed on board along a 100 meters linear path, at the end Dragonfly will report a location with a ROC of 60-130 cm (the location could 60-130 cm away from the real location of the forklift).

-When navigating inside a known environment, therefore when Dragonfly re-locates the device inside a previously created map, the accuracy depends on the precision of the triangulation of known points (features).
-The linear accuracy, the radius of confidence (ROC), is typically 5-10 cm, and depends on several factors, including:
+When navigating inside a known environment, when Dragonfly relocates the device inside a venue already mapped, the accuracy depends on the precision of the triangulation of known points (features).
+The radius of confidence, is typically 5-10 cm, and depends on several factors, including:

 - The quality of the camera calibration process;